Accessibility & Translations

 John Jardine, MD

+John Jardine, MD, is a board certified emergency medicine physician.
 Dr. Jardine’s start in medicine was in Emergency Medical Services (EMS) as an EMT and then Paramedic in New York State.
 After 12 years of practicing prehospital medicine, Dr. Jardine earned his medical degree at Downstate Medical School in Brooklyn, NY.
 He completed residency in emergency medicine at Rhode Island Hospital/Brown University serving as chief resident in his senior year.
-He is currently an attending physician at Kent Hospital Emergency Department in Warwick, RI.

 This content will not be available until 08/01/2025 at 8:00 AM (CDT)